Key aspects of a sole trader structure

 - Understand more about each business structure, including companies, partnerships and trusts.

 - Read more about the tax obligations of a sole trader on the Australian Taxation Office (ATO) website.

 - Visit our Changing from a sole trader to a company section for a comparison of the differences between a sole trader and a company business structure.

 - Find out more about registration and licences, including registering for an Australian Business Number (ABN) to get set up as a sole trader.

-- Read through our Starting a business page for steps on how to get started.
+- Read our New businesses page for steps on how to get started.